Coronado Divorce Lawyer

 California is a community property state, which is a state that divides all joint property or property acquired during the marriage equally between each spouse.
 Separate property, defined as property acquired prior to the marriage or by gift or inheritance, remains with the spouse who owns it.

 California Spousal Support

 When the court is determining spousal support, it takes numerous factors into account.
-Some of the factors include the length of the marriage, financial needs and earning of both spouses, and how the spouses treated each other.
+Some of the factors include the length of the marriage, the financial needs and earnings of both spouses and how the spouses treated each other.
 Spousal support will end when the court order is over, one of the spouses dies, or one of the spouses remarries.

 Child Custody and Support

 The court can award either parent full custody of the child.
 It can also award joint physical custody and joint legal custody.
 The court determines who gets custody by looking at the child’s relationship with each parent, each parent’s financial situation, the environment that each parent would provide, and various other factors.
 The court may also look at if either parent has made any effort to impede the other’s time with the child.